babel/babel-polyfills/README.md

     </table>
     <!-- prettier-ignore-end -->

-- The `usage-pure` method injects imports to polyfills attatched ot the global scope, only for unsupported features which are used in your code, without attatching the polyfills to the global scope but importing them as normal functions.
+- The `usage-pure` method injects imports to polyfills for unsupported features which are used in your code, without attaching the polyfills to the global scope but importing them as normal functions.
 You might want to use this method if:

   1. you are a library author, and don't want to "pollute" the global scope with the polyfills you are loading.